codeface-io/SwiftObserver/README.md

 ## Use Prebuilt Transforms

 Whether you apply transforms ad hoc or as stand-alone objects, they work the same way.
-The following list of available transforms illustrates them mostly as observable objects.
+The following list illustrates prebuilt transforms as observable objects.

 ### Map